open-policy-agent/opa/docs/content/docs/discovery.md

 opa run -s -c config.yaml
 ```

 You should see a log like below, which shows the bundle being downloaded.
+In
-In this case, the bundle name is `example/test1/p` as `region` is `US`.
+this case, the bundle name is `example/test1/p` as `region` is `US`.

 ```raw
 INFO Bundle downloaded and activated successfully. name=example/test1/p plugin=bundle
 ```

-Now start another OPA with a configuration as shown below.
-Notice the `region` is `UK`:
+Now start another OPA with a boot configuration as shown below.
+Notice the
+`region` is `UK`:

 **config.yaml**